-Washington’s paid family and medical leave program will work like insurance.
-Workers and their employers will both pay a small premium with each paycheck, and then workers will receive a benefit from the state when they need family leave or extended medical leave.
-Benefit payments will be available beginning January 1, 2020.
+Washington’s paid family and medical leave program works like insurance.
+Workers and their employers have begun paying a small premium with each paycheck.
+Workers receive a benefit from the state when they need family leave or extended medical leave.

-Beginning in 2020, an employee can take up to 12 weeks of paid family leave, which includes caring for a newborn or newly-adopted child or a family member with a serious health condition, which includes a child, spouse, domestic partner, parent, parent-in-law, sibling, grandparent, or grandchild.
+An employee can take up to 12 weeks of paid family leave, which includes caring for a newborn, foster placement or newly adopted child or a family member with a serious health condition.
+Family members include spouse, domestic partner, parent, parent-in-law, sibling, grandparent, grandchild, or child of any age.
 Workers can also take time to be with a family member injured in military service, or to deal with exigencies of military deployment

-Our new law will make paid family and medical leave affordable for Washington employees and business owners, paid for by payroll premiums.
-Workers will pay 63 percent of the weekly premium, with employers contributing 37 percent.
-So someone working full-time at minimum wage will contribute $1.36 per week, and the employer will pay $0.80 per week.
-Someone making $54,000 per year will pay $2.62 per week, and the employer $1.54; and someone making $85,000 per year will pay $4.12 per week, and the employer $2.42.
-Companies with fewer than 50 employees will be exempt from paying the employer share, but their employees will still pay the same rate.
+Our new law makes paid family and medical leave affordable for Washington employees and business owners, paid for by payroll premiums.
+Workers pay 63 percent of the weekly premium, with employers contributing 37 percent.
+So someone working full-time at minimum wage contributes $1.36 per week, and the employer pays $0.80 per week.
+Someone making $54,000 per year pays $2.62 per week, and the employer $1.54; and someone making $85,000 per year pays $4.12 per week, and the employer $2.42.
+Companies with fewer than 50 employees are exempt from paying the employer share, but their employees still pay the same rate.

 Small businesses with fewer than 50 employees are not required to pay the employer share of premiums, but may choose to do so to be eligible for small business assistance funds.
 Companies with fewer than 150 employees that pay employer premiums may apply for $3,000 to cover costs of training new replacement workers, or up to $1,000 for other costs (such as overtime of training a current employee for additional work) of covering work when someone is out on leave.
 Companies that temporarily hire replacement workers will not be charged higher unemployment insurance rates if that temporary worker applies for unemployment, and companies may opt to provide their own benefits of equal length and at least equal financial compensation and apply for a waiver from the state program.